 We have significantly grown our business and have generated attractive returns.
-During 2019, our gross written premiums increased over 40%, to \$389.7 million for the year ended December 31, 2019.
-Our return on equity and combined ratios were 18.9% and 84.7%, respectively, for the year ended December 31, 2019.
-Our operating return on equity, a non-GAAP measure, was 15.9% for the year ended December 31, 2019.
+During 2020, our gross written premiums increased by 41.9%, to \$552.8 million for the year ended December 31, 2020.
+Our return on equity and combined ratios were 18.0% and 86.7%, respectively, for the year ended December 31, 2020.
+Our operating return on equity, a non-GAAP financial measure, was 14.7% for the year ended December 31, 2020.
 We believe that we are well positioned to continue to capitalize on attractive opportunities in our target market and to prudently grow our business.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Reconciliation of Non-GAAP Financial Measures" for a reconciliation of return on equity to operating return on equity.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Reconciliation of Non-GAAP Financial Measures" for a reconciliation of net income to net operating earnings and calculations using net operating earnings (e.g., operating return on equity).